shiva16/rpiShields/tutorials/tutorial2/README.md

-# Make a PPP internet connection with GPRS Shield on Raspberry Pi
+# Make a PPP internet connection with Sixfab GPRS Shield on Raspberry Pi

 Gprs shield use Uart connection on Raspberry Pi.
 You can use following transactions for work.